-NOTES TO THE GROUP FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2023
+NOTES TO THE GROUP FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2024

-13 Investment property
+12 Investment property

-The valuation of the investment property portfolio was performed by Ryden LLP, an independent valuer who hold appropriate qualifications and who have relevant experience in both local and national property markets and with knowledge of the particular properties concerned.
+The valuation of the investment property portfolio was performed by Knight Frank LLP (Ryden LLP for 2023), an independent valuer who hold appropriate qualifications and who have relevant experience in both local and national property markets and with knowledge of the particular properties concerned.
 The valuations were undertaken in accordance with the RICS Valuation - Global Standards (2020) "The Red Book" published by the Royal Institution of Chartered Surveyors on the basis of fair value.